inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Helper responds with HTTP status 200 OK and a body consisting of an `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".
 If the aggregation job is not finished yet, the Helper responds with HTTP status 202 Accepted.
-The response MAY include a Retry-After header field to suggest a polling interval to the Leader.
+The Helper's response MAY include a Retry-After header field to suggest a polling interval to the Leader.

 Changing an aggregation job's parameters is illegal, so further requests to `PUT /tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` for the same